How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 American Airlines

-• For delays over 4 hours, may provide meal vouchers
+• For delays over 4 hours within their control, may provide meal vouchers as a goodwill gesture

 • For overnight delays, offers hotel accommodations if the delay is within their control

-• Compensation for service failures typically comes as AAdvantage miles or travel vouchers
+• Compensation for service failures typically comes as AAdvantage miles or travel vouchers, at the airline's discretion

 United Airlines

-• Provides meal vouchers for delays over 3 hours
+• As part of its customer service commitments, provides meal vouchers for delays over 3 hours within their control

 • Offers hotel accommodations for overnight delays caused by factors within their control

-• May issue Electronic Travel Certificates (ETCs) as compensation for significant service failures
+• May issue Electronic Travel Certificates (ETCs) as compensation for significant service failures, on a discretionary basis

-Important: In the US, compensation for delays is largely at the discretion of the airline.
-Always check the airline's Contract of Carriage and Customer Service Plan for specific policies.
+Important: In the US, delay compensation and amenities are largely at the discretion of the airline.
+Always check the airline's Contract of Carriage and Customer Service Plan for specific, up-to-date policies.

 Canadian Air Passenger Protection Regulations (APPR)

-Canada introduced comprehensive passenger rights regulations in 2019, providing specific compensation for delays based on the airline's control over the situation:
+Canada introduced comprehensive passenger rights regulations in 2019, providing specific compensation for delays that are within the airline's control and not safety-related:

 Compensation for Delays Within Airline Control